wlsf82/cv/README.md

 ## Recent courses:

+### JavaScript Errors and Debugging - [Codecademy](https://www.codecademy.com/courses/javascript-errors-debugging) (in-progress)

+Learn how to debug and handle errors in your code!

 ### Introduction to TypeScript 2 - [edX](https://www.edx.org/course/introduction-to-typescript-2) (in-progress)

 Learn all the basics of TypeScript to build great web applications.
 TypeScript is the future of web development.